njmcode/blog/_posts/2016-10-14-blogging-via-github.md

 summary: "A quick guide to minimal blogging with text files and Git."
 date: 2016-10-14
 ---
-I was an active, albeit angsty, bloger in my youth.
+I was an active, albeit angsty, blogger in my youth.
 Now that I actually have a profession I'm passionate about, I've been meaning to pick it up again.
 Sadly I've been put off by the various blog platforms available - they're too complex, bloated and/or costly for my tastes.
 All I need is somewhere to quickly bang out notes and musings, nothing fancy.